mariodim/5G_Performance/README.md

 # 5G_Performance
 # Data and code to evaluate performance of a 5G-based infrastructure

-This repository contains experimental material related to the paper entitled "Queueing-Based Performance Analysis of 5G Service Function Chains", bu Mario Di Mauro and Raffaele Peluso.
+This repository contains experimental material related to the paper entitled "Queueing-Based Performance Analysis of 5G Service Function Chains", by Mario Di Mauro and Raffaele Peluso.

 We provide: